Gotomary/pdf-viewer-rosary/README.md

 # PDF Viewer
 PDF viewer with flip-book interface integration to allow read files flipping pages like a book.

+## How to use
+Upload your PDF to directory external/pdfjs-2.1.266-dist/web/

+Go to file external/pdfjs-2.1.266-dist/web/viewer.js Go to line   5135 replace value with PDF e.g.  value: 'Monkey.pdf',

 ## Info
 This is a web viewer written in javascript with no external dependencies.
 It works with almost every browser.